pkali/scorch_src/README.md

 This source code was originally compiled with [OMC65 crossassembler](https://github.com/pkali/omc65) and on 2012-06-21 translated to [mads](https://github.com/tebe6502/Mad-Assembler).

 Compilation:
-`mads scorch.asm -o:scorch.xex -d:TARGET=800` for Atari800 version
+- `mads scorch.asm -o:scorch.xex -d:TARGET=800` for Atari800 version
-`mads scorch.asm -o:scorch.bin -d:TARGET=5200` for Atari 5200 version
+- `mads scorch.asm -o:scorch.bin -d:TARGET=5200` for Atari 5200 version
-`mads scorchC64.asm -o:scorchC64.prg` for C64 version (WIP, not playable yet)
+- `mads scorchC64.asm -o:scorchC64.prg` for C64 version (WIP, not playable yet)

 Game source code is split into several parts:
-- scorch.asm is the main game code (with many assorted routines)
+- `scorch.asm` is the main game startup code
+- `game.asm` - it all happens here
-- grafproc.asm - graphics routines like line or circle
+- `grafproc.asm` - graphics routines like line or circle
-- textproc.asm - text routines like list of weapons and shop
+- `textproc.asm` - text routines like list of weapons and shop
-- variables.asm - all non-zero page variables
+- `variables.asm` - all non-zero page variables
-- constants.asm - various tables of constants
+- `constants.asm` - various tables of constants
-- display_*.asm - display lists and text screen definitions
+- `display_*.asm` - display lists and text screen definitions
-- ai.asm - artificial stupidity of computer opponents
+- `ai.asm` - artificial stupidity of computer opponents
-- weapons.asm - general arsenal of tankies
+- `weapons.asm` - general arsenal of tankies
-- definitions.asm - label definitions, moved to make it work better with Altirra debug (it doesn't).
+- `definitions.asm` - label definitions, moved to make it work better with Altirra debug (it doesn't).

 We were trying to use macros, pseudo-ops, and simple graphics primitives as much as possible.
 This way, it should be relatively easy to port this code to, for example, the C64.